stallman-j/ekonomR/vignettes/fixed-effects-estimation.md

 vcov_4 <- ekonomR::cluster_formula(reg_eq_4)
 ```

-You should get a warning message, because `reg_eq_1` is just `gcb_ghg_territorial_pc ~ gdp000_pc + I(gdp000_pc^2) + I(gdp000_pc^3)` and there are no fixed effects in that regression.
-That's fine, it outputs `"HC1"` which will give us robust standard errors anyways in `modelsummary`.
+You should get a warning message from the first one, because `reg_eq_1` is just `gcb_ghg_territorial_pc ~ gdp000_pc + I(gdp000_pc^2) + I(gdp000_pc^3)` and there are no fixed effects in that regression.
+That's fine.
+It outputs `"HC1"` which will give us robust standard errors anyways in `modelsummary`.

-If you wanted something boutique and had a reason to change these defaults, you could just replace in this list manually, e.g. `vcov_1 <- "HC3"`.
+These are good defaults, but you could obviously change them manually if you had a reason to.

-Just like we're going to do with the model output, it would be helpful to aggregate into a list.
+Just like we're going to do with the model, it would be helpful to aggregate these options into a list.

 ``` r